johanndiep/bachelor-thesis/README.md

 ## Installation

-The path planner was implemented and tested on [Matlab](https://ch.mathworks.com/de/products/matlab.html).
+* The path planner algorithm was implemented and tested on [Matlab](https://ch.mathworks.com/de/products/matlab.html).
+* [Paraview](https://www.paraview.org/) was used for better visualization.

 ## Example